 Many people today simply do not believe they have a chronic

-the stigma and shame being labeled an alcoholic.
+the stigma and shame of being labeled an alcoholic.
 They prefer to

 continue as they are, try quitting cold turkey or try using

 people in the U.S. have AUD, and another 30 million are either

 seek help and most of those are forced to by the courts or

-85% of rehabs and Alcoholics Anonymous all subscribe to the disease theory of addiction: they treat alcoholism as a chronic disease that follows its victims for life.
+85% of rehabs and Alcoholics Anonymous all subscribe to the disease theory: they treat alcoholism as a chronic disease that follows its victims for life.
 They preach that the only path to recovery is to surrender, admit helplessness, and suffer through a lengthy recovery ending in abstinence.
 Under this system, of course, only 10% of those who drink too much ever seek help, and only 10% of them find any success.
 99.9% of problem-drinkers suffer needlessly daily with a destructive yet fixable habit.

 LifeBac combines medication to remove cravings and tools to break the habit loop, so you can not only avoid rock bottom and the pain of recovery but have a better life without having to quit.

 "Most of it (treatment) can be done in primary care...
 I mean,

-for four weeks is no backup for a physician...
+for a physician...
 Medications are going to become increasingly

 important...
-Most therapy - psychotherapy - will be provided
+Most therapy - psychotherapy - will be provided on

 the web.
 So those are the future directions, and there is a lot

 bright, but we have to make treatment available, accessible,

 affordable, and attractive."